From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

 The total equilibrium change in entropy vanishes, which implies $\Delta S_{\text{curv}}+\Delta S_{\text{C}}=0$.
 After some straightforward simplifications, this condition becomes

-valid at the point $P$.
-The construction of a light-cone cut causal LCD and derivation of equation~\eqref{precursor} can be performed for every unit, timelike vector field $\hat{n}^{\mu}$ defined in $P$.
+valid at the given point point $A_{\text{p}}$.
+The construction of a light-cone cut causal LCD and derivation of equation~\eqref{precursor} can be performed for every unit, timelike vector field $\hat{n}^{\mu}$ defined at $A_{\text{p}}$.
 Since equation~\eqref{precursor} holds for an arbitrary unit, timelike vector, it implies (see the proof in appendix~\ref{n-dependence})

 We assume that the strong equivalence principle holds.
-Consequently, $\eta$ is a universal constant\footnote{If that were not the case, measuring entropy of two identical test black holes at different spacetime points could distinguish them, breaking the equivalence principle for self-gravitating test particles.}.
-Furthermore, equations~\eqref{precursor 2} can be derived at any regular spacetime point and have the same form at every point $P$.
-Finally, by considering the Newtonian limit of equations~\eqref{precursor 2}, we may \textit{define} the Newton gravitational constant in terms of $\eta$, i.e., $G=1/\left(4\hbar\eta\right)$.
-The horizon entropy $S=\eta\hat{\mathcal{A}}$ then agrees with the Bekenstein entropy prescription \mbox{$S_{\text{B}}=\hat{\mathcal{A}}/4\hbar G$}.
+Consequently, $\eta$ is a universal constant.
+If that were not the case, measuring entropy of two identical test black holes at different spacetime points could distinguish them, breaking the equivalence principle for self-gravitating test particles.
+Furthermore, equations~\eqref{precursor 2} can be derived at any regular spacetime point and have the same form at every point $A_{\text{p}}$.
+Finally, by considering the Newtonian limit of equations~\eqref{precursor 2}, we may \textit{define} the Newton gravitational constant in terms of $\eta$, i.e., $G=1/\left(4\hbar\eta\right)$~\cite{Chirco:2010,Jacobson:2015}.
+The horizon entropy \mbox{$S=\eta\hat{\mathcal{A}}$} then agrees with the Bekenstein entropy prescription \mbox{$S_{\text{B}}=\hat{\mathcal{A}}/4\hbar G$}.

 In total, we have derived the following traceless equations governing gravitational dynamics

 Taking the divergence of equations~\eqref{traceless phys} and invoking Bianchi identities implies $\hat{\nabla}_{\nu}\hat{T}_{\mu}^{\;\:\nu}=\hat{\nabla}_{\mu}\mathcal{J}$, where $\mathcal{J}$ is an arbitrary function.
 Then, we obtain the following divergenceless equations